johnnyfers/johnnyfers/README.md

 #hello, my name is João Ferreira AKA Johnny, a student at the Federal Institute of Bahia,
-fluent in both portuguese and english language I'm cpmpletely passionate about coding currently studying a lot of the most used technologies in the market.
+fluent in both portuguese and english language.
+I'm completely passionate about coding, currently studying a lot of the most used technologies in the market.
-Hope I can show my skills to the world soon as a programmer 😁
+Hope I can show my skills as a programmer to the world soon 😁

 - 🔭 I’m currently working on my skills as a front-end developer